 A complete laundry room on the first floor, 2 staircases (main is Mahogany) and a small library/office area.

-This home has the potential for a “farm-to-table” working farm, landscape/nursery business, horse farm, antiques shop, or a historic Bed & Breakfast!
+This home has the potential for historic walking tours, “farm-to-table” working farm, landscape/nursery business, horse farm, antiques shop, or a historic bed & breakfast!

-It is a must see, one visit will take you back in time!
+The Historic Tate Farm … a one of a kind property … One visit will take you back in time!

 * The Historic Tate Farm is the only permanently preserved property on the North Cavalry Battlefield.